RBFS Overview

 RBFS has been designed based on a microservices architecture to cater a rapidly growing broadband traffic.
 An RBFS container contains multiple microservices, known as daemons.
 These microservices are the building blocks of the RBFS ecosystem and they can communicate with each other through a centralized in-memory datastore called Brick Data Store (BDS).

-RBFS Daemons
+RBFS Microservices

 Brick Data Store